Sprinter Sacre: 2015/2016: Senior Chases

 On 16 March 2016, Sprinter Sacre contested his third Queen Mother Champion Chase at the Cheltenham Festival.
 He started the 5/1 second favourite behind the Irish-trained Un de Sceaux, whilst the other eight runners included Dodging Bullets, Sire de Grugy, Felix Yonger (Punchestown Champion Chase), Special Tiara, and Somersby.
 Special Tiara and Un de Sceaux set a very fast pace with Nico de Boinville settling Sprinter Sacre behind the leaders.
 Despite a mistake three fences from home, Sprinter Sacre made rapid progress to take the lead approaching the second last and quickly went several lengths clear.
 He stayed on up the run-in to win the race by three and a half lengths and a nose from Un de Sceaux and Special Tiara.
 Commenting on the ten-year-old's return to form, Henderson said, "He's just been so feisty and aggressive all season...
 I’ve been looking at him every night for the last three weeks and I just knew that it was still there, and his whole body said that it was.
 It's just talent, isn’t it?"

 On 23 April, Sprinter Sacre ended his season in the Celebration Chase at Sandown Park on 23 April.
 He started the 11/10 favourite ahead of Un de Sceaux with the best fancied of the other four runners being Sire de Grugy and Dodging Bullets.
 Nico de Boinville settled Sprinter Sacre behind the leaders, Un de Sceaux and Sire de Grugy, before making rapid progress to take the lead at the third last.
 He drew away from his rivals over the last two fences and won by fifteen lengths from Un de Sceaux.

 Retirement

 Sprinter Sacre was being prepared for a return to the racecourse in the Tingle Creek Chase when he sustained a leg tendon injury in training.
 On 13 November Nicky Henderson announced that the horse had been retired from racing.
 He was paraded by his lad Sarwah Mohammed in the paddock at Cheltenham racecourse before the Shloer Chase.
 In a press conference, the trainer described Sprinter Sacre as "the horse of an absolute lifetime" and said "His ability and charisma go together.
 He is the epitome of the horse who looks the part, moves the part and is the part.
 Life will have to go on without him.
 It has been such an emotional time over the last five or six years but I have loved every minute of it."

+Sprinter Sacre has spent his retirement in the Cotswolds where he was cared for by Vicki Roberts.
+In April 2025 Roberts said "He's very well.
+I think he enjoys retirement; he's settled, he's muddy, he's happy."
+He has often been paraded at major racecourses on big race days and retains a strong following of supporters.